shekspir55/ngVk/README.md

 View [demo](http://shekspir55.github.io/ngVk/) here.

-In this version only comments avialable.
+In this version only comments available.

 You can install with just cloning this repo or via bower.